-2. Candidates Proposed by Stockholders
+- 2. Candidates Proposed by Stockholders - a.

-a.
 General Nomination Right of All Stockholders

 Any stockholder of the Company may nominate one or more persons for election as a director of the Company at an annual meeting of stockholders if the stockholder complies with the notice, information and consent provisions contained in Article II, Section 8 of the Company's Bylaws.
-The Corporate Secretary will send a copy of the Company's Bylaws to any interested stockholder who requests them.
+Specifically, these provisions require that written notice of a stockholder's intent to make a nomination for the election of Directors be received by the Secretary of the Company at least 90 days in advance of the third Tuesday in May (with respect to elections held at a regular annual meeting of stockholders), and that such notice include: